Find distinguished name (LDAP path for the object)

 Command to find the LDAP path for user object

-Command to find the LDAP path for computer object
+Command to find the LDAP path for the computer object

 DSquery Computer –name "Computer Name"